LittleBangTheory/HTTP-Server/server/README.md

 * The server supports percent encoding.
 * The server supports dot segment removal.
 * The sever supports any media type, plus TXT, HTML, CSS, and JS files.
+* If the client request a HTTP Version other than 1.0 or 1.1, we send a 505 (HTTP Version not supported) error.
+An other conception choice would have been to retrofit to 1.1 if the version was 1.x (with x > 1).
+* The server doesn't use chunked transfer encoding to send the answer to the PHP motor, it stores the answer in a buffer then sends it.
+  * It is more reliable because we can intercept a potential FCGI_STDERR and answer accordingly, instead of sending the beginning of the page then realising that there is an error.

 ## Limitations